 - I love Game of Thrones, Lord of the Rings, and Schitt’s Creek ~ these are my comfort shows that I can rewatch endlessly

 - I’m a true introvert and am completely happy in my own company, all alone with my books and coffee

 - I have artistic talent but have never really found the focus or energy to put it to good use.
 But I love surprising people with it.

-- I love the true crime genre, especially “I Survived” stories
+- I love true crime podcasts that highlight the strength and tenacity of survivors, especially “I Survived” stories